apache/causeway-site/content/modules/isis-module-stringinterpolator.md

-Title: String interpolator domain service (for mail-merge/reporting)
+Title: isis-module-stringinterpolator (for mail-merge/reporting)

-The [String interpolator domain service](https://github.com/danhaywood/isis-domainservice-stringinterpolator)  will interpolate string templates with either Isis system properties or values obtained from a domain object (possibly walking relationships).
+The [isis-module-stringinterpolator](https://github.com/isisaddons/isis-module-stringinterpolator) module's `StringInterpolatorService` interpolates string templates with either Isis system properties or values obtained from a domain object (possibly walking relationships).
 It uses [OGNL](http://commons.apache.org/proper/commons-ognl/) to evaluate the expressions withn the string template.

 One use case for this service is in building URLs based on an object's state, parameterized by environment (prod/test/dev etc).
 These URLs could be anything; in the original use case they were to a reporting service: